How sleep can affect your health

 Poorer cognitive function and mental wellbeing

 In addition to long-term condition and the immune system, sleep deprivation can also lead to reduced cognitive functioning and poor mental and emotional wellbeing.
-For example, sleep deprivation (less than six hours a night) has been linked with depression and anxiety, as well as poor judgment, and lower mental alertness and performance.
+For example, sleep deprivation (less than six hours a night) has been linked with depression and anxiety, as well as poor judgement, and lower mental alertness and performance.

 On the flip side, there’s also research to show that deep sleep positively affects your memory.
 Sleep deprivation that leads to fatigue could increase the risk of car accidents and more workplace injuries and accidents.
 All of these factors can contribute to declining productivity and effectiveness in your work and private life, as well as a decline in overall wellbeing.